ddigiorg/ddigiorg.github.io/pages/theology/biblical-old-testemant-trinity.md

 Moses takes off his shoes because he's on holy ground and meets "I AM WHO AM", the God of Abraham, Isaac, and Jacob: Yahweh.

+## Theophany: God (Father) Sends His Angel (Son)

 ```
 20 “Behold, I send an Angel before you to keep you in the way and to bring you into the place which I have prepared.
 21 Beware of Him and obey His voice; do not provoke Him, for He will not pardon your transgressions; for My name is in Him.
-- Genesis 23:20-21 NKJV
+- Exodus 23:20-21 NKJV
 ```

 Two persons are present here.
 Is the name of God, Yahweh, the eternally existing One, in a creature?
-No. This Angel of the Lord is the same Angel that's present in Exodus 3:14.
+No. This Angel of the Lord is the same Angel that's present all over the Old Testemant.

+## Theophany: Moses Sees God's Goodness

 ```
 18 And he said, “Please, show me Your glory.”